ChapelR/custom-macros-for-sugarcube-2/readme.md

 ## Play Time System

 Records the player's total play time in hours, minutes, and seconds and formats it for display via the `<<playtime>>` macro.
-You can pause the timer with the `‘pause’` tag, and format your own output, if desired, using the `$playTime` story variable object.
+You can pause the timer with the `pausetimer` tag, and format your own output, if desired, using the `$playTime` story variable object.
 The play time will persist across passage navigation, saved games, etc.

 ### Options